KangLin/Calendar/README.md

      - If it is 64-bit, you will need to download the binary installation package for openssl yourself.
 ------------------------------------------------
 ### Use
-- Direct source code.
-Is a QT project, directly introduces Tasks.pri
+- Direct source code

+  + Is a QT project, directly introduces Tasks.pri

          Include(Tasks.pri)